bashtools/JSONPath.sh/README.md

 ## Requirements

 JSONPath.sh is a Bash script that uses standard GNU tools.
-The following GNU programs are required:
+The following GNU programs are required: bash, cat, sed, awk, grep, and seq.

-* bash
-* cat
-* sed
-* awk
-* grep
-* seq

 ## Installation